 A volunteer security guard is credited with saving dozens of lives at a large Colorado Springs, Colorado, church after firing multiple shots at a gunman who killed two people and injured three before turning the gun on himself.

-In the wake of the shooting at New Life Church, other churches have asked whether they need armed security guards.
+In the wake of the recent shooting at churches around the country, other churches have asked whether they need armed security guards.

 Brotherhood Mutual Insurance Company urges all churches to have a violence response plan—one that helps you respond swiftly and appropriately to threats against people.
 Each church, however, must determine individually whether its set of circumstances merits an armed security team.
 If you decide that armed guards are needed, we recommend that you enlist only current or former law enforcement professionals or security firms who receive regular weapons training.